 Credit: Toyosu Smart City

+With the skills and connections cultivated over 90 years of history, Sushi Dokoro Yamazaki, located in Koto Ward, offers the ultimate nigiri sushi with a keen eye for detail and quality ingredients.
 The restaurant is so confident in its freshness that each piece of fish is surprisingly lush and fresh.
-The restaurant wants its customers to enjoy the sushi they love, so if there is any particular item they don’t like, they will gladly accommodate it.
+They aim for their customers to enjoy the sushi they love, and if there is any particular item you don’t like, they will gladly accommodate it.

 Often, you can find items that are not on the menu, depending on what is available that day.